 The key to fighting any kind of trauma is to see how we are hiding behind our bad memories and avoiding reality.

-Remember that change is simple.
+Change is simple.
 It is “us” who make it complicated.

 Let’s take another example to understand this idea better.